Wichita's Little Free Libraries

 That year saw the opening of two Little Free Libraries in Wichita.
 The first is located at 1450 N Salina Ave in Riverside, and the second, which followed by just a couple of weeks is the Sleepy Hollow library, located at 544 N. Fountain in College Hill.

-Kim Burton is a steward of the Sleepy Hollow library, and she also runs the Wichita’s Little Free Libraries Facebook page.
+Kim Burton is local little free library steward, and she also runs the Wichita’s Little Free Libraries Facebook page

 “I just really love reading but don't like to buy books and own them forever, the "to read" piles make me anxious, so I like that with the Little Free Library I just read whatever comes to me, it makes it a lot more fun,” Burton said.
 “I've also read that adults who read around kids set an example of reading being part of normal life, so kids are more likely to want to read themselves.
 Reading is at the foundation of all other learning so anything we can do to encourage literacy is good for the future success of our communities.”